mdansarijaved/javedansari_21bcs7231/README.md

 ## Reflectiy

 Reflectify is a blogging site where you can write your blogs and share it with the world.
-You can login using your college uid and use password and xyz
+You can login using your college uid and use password as xyz

 ## Features